Degrees and Certifications:

 In kindergarten we follow the Common Core State Standards, however we have specifically targeted some skills that are more critical for math success for this year and the years beyond.

-- I can write numbers 0-20 and match objects to those numbers.
+- I can read and write and match objects for all numbers 0-20.

-- I can make and take apart teen numbers (like 13 is a ten and 3 more).
+- I can make and take apart teen numbers (like 13 is one ten and 3 more).

 - I can show and explain addition and subtraction sentences with tools, numbers, and symbols.

-- When I am given one number between 1 and 10, I can find the other number to make 10.
+- When I am given one number between 1 and 10, I can find the other number to make ten.

 Kindergarten uses the Superkids Curriculum to teach reading.
 Students learn their letters and sounds.
 They learn to blend and produce sounds reading the phonics readers.
 The curriculum also emphasizes vocabulary to increase understanding and learning.
 Superkids is a fun, motivational program that students love.
 It is also rigorous and phonics-based.